By Andre Moura, FootballPredictions.NET, 21:26 04/09/2020

-This includes the league title/championship six times, the EFL Cup seven times, the Community Shield/ Charity Shield six times and the European Cup Winners Cup just the once.
+This includes the league title/championship six times, the EFL Cup eight times, the Community Shield/ Charity Shield six times and the European Cup Winners Cup just the once.

 There are no two ways about it, Manchester City is a club that knows how to win - but what about the world’s oldest national football knockout competition?

 Manchester City have indeed won the FA Cup, lifting the trophy 6 times in their long and storied history.
 The first time City won the cup was way back in 1933-34 when they defeated Portsmouth 2-1 at Wembley in front of 90,000 fans.

 Manchester City last won the FA Cup in 2018-19 when they beat Watford 6-0 in a hugely one-sided contest.

 Manchester City’s Recent FA Cup Victories

 The Citizens faced Stoke City in the FA Cup final in 2011.
 They were made to fight hard for their win in a 1-0 victory.
 Midfielder Yaya Toure netted the winner in the 74th minute at Wembley as City won the prestigious cup for the fifth time.

 They were again on the winner's list in the 2018-19 season.
 However, this time they had a much easier time of it.
 Manchester City faced Watford in the final of 2018/19, and it was a blowout to say the least.
 A 6-0 romp in the end as City lifted the FA Cup for the sixth time in their history.